 If you’ve ever been to Patan, a town in Gujarat, the peninsular state jutting into the Indian Ocean and sharing a border with Pakistan, you’ll know why I was the only foreigner in town.
 I wanted to see the Sun Temple at Modhera and Patan was the most convenient place to spend the night.
 There were two tourist hotels, the first was full leaving the concrete, four-story box Hotel Navjivan as my only option.
 I handed the front desk clerk my credit card, assured by the billboards featuring a smiling, orange-tinted Prime Minister Narendra Modi that proclaimed, “You can use your credit card anywhere and everywhere.
 India is going digital.”
 The clerk immediately returned it.
 “We don’t accept international credit cards.”
 And he couldn’t accept dollars nor did he know where I could exchange them.

 I had arrived in India in mid-January and the repercussions of Modi’s surprise currency reform of November 8 were still being felt.
+Many businesses were trying to get to grips with it, some using Xe to help navigate this new landscape.
 In an effort to curb corruption and cash hoarding, Modi had withdrawn the two highest denomination notes (500-rupee and 1000-rupee) and replaced them with new 500-rupee and 2000-rupee notes.
 Businesses had to immediately stop accepting the old currency and people had till the end of 2016 to exchange it.
 The suddenness of the change and the slowness in printing the new bills meant demand greatly outstripped supply.
 What this meant for everybody, myself included, was that getting money was a pain in the ass.
 The ATMs at Indira Gandhi Airport in Delhi had been empty.
 Every ATM in the country had to be reconfigured to accommodate the new notes, which were smaller than their predecessors.
 This was supposed to have taken forty-five days but was obviously taking a lot longer.
 Fortunately, I’d brought plenty of cash, which was just dumb luck, not forethought, as I hadn’t bothered to read up on the currency situation before I left.
+If I had bothered to do that, then I might have learned that most Indians use an IFSC code to help them transfer money online.
+They can even visit a website like MyIFSCCode.com to help them find this code.
+Obviously that only really helps when they are making a transaction online, however, it might have solved one of my problems if I had thought about it carefully.
+At least it’s a lot easier for Indians to deal with using money, as for whatever reason, I was struggling.
 Fifty-eight dollars, for some stupid bureaucratic reason, was the maximum I‘d been allowed to exchange at the airport.
 Ok, India is cheap.
 I’d already paid for my hotel in Ahmedabad, the capital of Gujarat and my first stop in the state.
 I would surely be able to get more cash.
 I’d be fine.
 Except when I got there, everyone I’d asked had no idea where I could change money.
 Maybe at the Western Union.

 By the time I arrived in Patan, my rupee stash had dwindled to a few thousand, paying for the room would essentially wipe me out.
 I wouldn’t have enough for the return trip to the temple or for a ticket out of there.
 I’d be stuck in Patan forever.
 I was snapped out of my melodrama by the appearance of the hotel manager who announced he had a plan.
 Next to the hotel was a gas station that accepted all credit cards.
 They would charge my card the cost of the room and give the hotel the cash.
 Genius!
 Problem solved!
 Profuse thank-you’s to both the manager and the gas station employees.
 I went to the sun temple.
 I could afford breakfast and lunch.
 I bought a bus ticket to Bhuj.